Mashamba/hackathon-starter/README.md

 **Note:** For the sake of simplicity I will only consider `index.html`, and skip `left-sidebar.html`, `no-sidebar.html`, `right-sidebar.html`.

 Move all JavaScript files from `html5up-escape-velocity/js` to `public/js`.
 Then move all CSS files from `html5up-escape-velocity/css` to `public/css`.
 And finally, move all images from `html5up-escape-velocity/images` to `public/images`.
 You could move it to the existing **img** folder, but that would require manually changing every `img` reference.
-Grab the contents of `index.html` and paste it into [HTML To Jade](http://html2jade.aaron-powell.com/).
+Grab the contents of `index.html` and paste it into [HTML To pug](http://html2pug.aaron-powell.com/).

 **Note:** Do not forget to update all the CSS and JS paths accordingly.

-Create a new file `escape-velocity.jade` and paste the Jade markup in `views` folder.
+Create a new file `escape-velocity.pug` and paste the pug markup in `views` folder.
-Whenever you see the code `res.render('account/login')` - that means it will search for `views/account/login.jade` file.
+Whenever you see the code `res.render('account/login')` - that means it will search for `views/account/login.pug` file.

 Let's see how it looks.
 Create a new controller **escapeVelocity** inside `controllers/home.js`: